-I have at least five valid reasons to spend Christmas in Tuscany
+Eight valid reasons to spend Christmas in Tuscany

 Mild and pleasant weather

-I remember a solo daily trip to Florence last year when, (kept pretty warm with coat, scarf, and hat) I visited the city centre starting from the high lookout of Piazzale Michelangelo and the Church of San Miniato al Monte, enjoying a sunny day with not much crowd and a perfect blue sky (good also for my pictures).
+I remember a solo daily trip to Florence in January.
+Kept pretty warm with a coat, scarf, and hat, I visited the entire city center.
+Starting from the high lookout of Piazzale Michelangelo and the Church of San Miniato al Monte, I enjoyed a lovely walk with not much crowd and a perfectly blue sky.
+A perfect scenario also for my pictures.

-In Siena you can explore the Complex of the Duomo, which includes interesting places as the cathedral with its amazing marble mosaic floor, a Gate to heaven, and library that will surprise you for its bright colored frescoes.
-If you are curious to know more about it, read our post named “The treasures of the Cathedral of Siena”.
+In Siena, you can explore the Complex of the Duomo.
+It includes exciting places as the cathedral with its amazing marble mosaic floor, the “Gate to Heaven”, and the Piccolomini library that will surprise you for its bright-colored frescoes.
+If you are curious to know more about it, read our post dedicated to The treasures of the Cathedral of Siena.

-If cold outside, is there anything better than a relaxing bath into one of the hot springs of Tuscany?
+If cold outside, is there anything better than a relaxing bath in one of the hot springs of Tuscany?
 I think hot springs are a fascinating and unusual way to spend Christmas in Tuscany.
-And places as Saturnia, Bagno Vignoni, and Bagni San Filippo offer the possibility to enjoy, at your choice, the wild free hot springs and the surrounding nature, or the services of equipped luxury bath establishments when you will pamper yourself with special SPA treatments and massages.
+Places as Saturnia, Bagno Vignoni, and Bagni San Filippo offer the possibility to enjoy, at your choice, the wild free hot springs, and the surrounding nature, or the services of luxury bath establishments to pamper yourself with special SPA treatments and massages.

-Last but not least reasons (it is one of my favourites actually) why you should not have doubt of visiting Tuscany at Christmas is to enjoy the traditional Christmas cakes!
-While across Italy people always debates between classic cakes as Pandoro and Panettore, we prefer our specialties as Panforte, Cavallucci, and Ricciarelli.
+Last but not least reason (one of my favorites actually) why you should not doubt to visit Tuscany at Christmas is to enjoy the traditional Christmas cakes!
+While across Italy people always debates between Pandoro and Panettore, we prefer our specialties as Panforte, Cavallucci, and Ricciarelli.